CospanDesign/nysa/docs/getting_started.rst

 Ping a board
 ^^^^^^^^^^^^
-Ping is the simplest form of communication, the purpose of the command is to verify that the communciation scheme is working, it does not test out any higher level features of the board.
+Ping is the simplest form of communication, the purpose of the command is to verify that the

+#.
+The communication medium is working (UART, USB, PCIE, etc...).
+#.
+The clock is working correctly.
+#.
+The FPGA is programmed.
+#.
+The most basic functionality is working.

 **Simulation Example, pinging the simulated board 'dionysus_spi_pmod'**